 Offer gift cards through your online store and prioritize marketing them in peak gift-giving seasons, such as:

-- Mother’s Day or Father’s Day
+- Valentine’s Day, Mother’s Day, or Father’s Day

 - Black Friday and Cyber Monday

-Whatever the season, post about your gift cards on social media, send email marketing campaigns to subscribers, and add a pop-up on your website directing visitors to gift card options.
+Whatever the occasion, post about your gift cards on social media, send email marketing campaigns to subscribers, and add a pop-up on your website directing visitors to gift card options.
 You could even offer $10 gift cards to thank existing customers for shopping with you and to encourage them to do so again.

 8. Create a memorable visual identity

-Crafting a compelling and memorable visual identity helps your brand stand out, especially in a crowded market.
-Your logo, color palette, typography, and packaging matter for brand recognition.
 For example, olive oil brand Graza created a highly recognizable product by putting its oils in green squeeze bottles with neon tops.
 It’s hard to miss, especially in the aisle of a grocery store.

 For Clubhouse Skin, visual identity goes beyond recognition: “Design is one of the main things that unlocked doors for us that otherwise would’ve remained completely closed,” says Ben Attwood, its designer and founder.